 We accept select Medicaid, Medicare, and some private commercial insurance plans.
 If you do not have insurance, our Benefits & Enrollment Specialists can help you sign up for Medicaid – just call 708-352-0081 to talk with someone on our Benefits & Enrollment Team or click here for more information.
 Patients who do not qualify for these programs can receive a medical visit for as little as $20 using our sliding scale, which is based on household income and family size.
 For more information about our Sliding Scale Discount program, please click here.

 While we are committed to providing affordable care for all our patients, payment is still expected at the time of service by cash, check or Visa/Mastercard/Discover.

 We accept many insurance plans, including Medicaid, Medicare, and some commercial plans.
 If you have insurance coverage, it’s important that you tell us and present your insurance card at registration so we can verify your eligibility.
 Failure to disclose coverage may result in charges for past visits.

 Please see here for a complete list of insurance plans that we accept.
 This list is updated on a regular basis.
 If you have any questions about which insurance plans we accept, please call our Benefits and Enrollment Team at 708-352-0081.

 How do I change my Primary Care Provider (PCP) to Community Nurse Health Center?

-You can call the number on the back of your insurance card or call 708-352-0081 to schedule an appointment to have a Community Nurse Benefits and Enrollment Team member assist you with the change/switch.
+You can call the number on the back of your insurance card or call 708-352-0081 to schedule an appointment to have a Pillars Community Health Benefits and Enrollment Team member assist you with the change/switch.